How IoT Applications are Reshaping Manufacturing

 The Future of IoT Application in Manufacturing

 Further deployment of new applications is already underway.
 One area to watch is the development of ERP systems specifically designed for IoT connectivity.
 This will help bridge the gap between the shop floor and the ERP system.
+Find more about the impact of iot in manufacturing industry.

 Another key paradigm shift underway is the creation of Digital Supply Networks.
 The same device connections applied to manufacturing can be utilized in the entire supply chain in support of manufacturing, moving the old supply concept from a linear one to a dynamic and open supply chain – a “Digital JIT”.